-\begin{corollary} Let $G$ be a connected real linear reductive Lie group and $H$ a closed subgroup of~$G$ such that $\mu(H)$ is the intersection of~$\aaa^+$ with finitely many (not necessarily rational) hyperplanes of~$\aaa$.
-Then for any finitely generated group~$\Gamma$, \begin{enumerate} \item if there exists a quasi-isometric embedding $\rho : \Gamma\to G$ such that $\rho(\Gamma)$ is sharp for $G/H$, then $\Gamma$ is word hyperbolic and $\rho$ is $\tau$-projective Anosov for some finite-dimensional real linear representation $(\tau,V)$ of~$G$; \item the set of quasi-isometric embeddings $\rho : \Gamma\to G$ such that $\rho(\Gamma)$ is sharp for $G/H$ is open in $\Hom(\Gamma,G)$. \end{enumerate} \end{corollary}
+\begin{corollary} Let $G$ be a connected real linear reductive Lie group and $H$ a closed subgroup of~$G$ such that $\mu(H)$ is the intersection of~$\aaa^+$ with the $W$-orbit of a (not necessarily rational) hyperplane of~$\aaa$.
+Then for any finitely generated group~$\Gamma$, \begin{enumerate} \item if there is a quasi-isometric embedding $\rho : \Gamma\to G$ such that the action of $\rho(\Gamma)$ on $G/H$ is sharp, then $\Gamma$ is word hyperbolic and $\rho$ is $\tau$-projective Anosov for some finite-dimensional real linear representation $(\tau,V)$ of~$G$; \item the set of quasi-isometric embeddings $\rho : \Gamma\to G$ such that the action of $\rho(\Gamma)$ on $G/H$ is sharp is open in $\Hom(\Gamma,G)$. \end{enumerate} \end{corollary}

 Theorem~\ref{thm:openness} is an immediate consequence of Theorem~\ref{thm:sharp} and Corollary~\ref{cor:corank-1-sharp-qi-open}.